Deadline: Wednesday, January 7, 2015

 How to Present

-Your proposal should be firm before submitting, meaning that the agreement of the chair and speakers has already been obtained.
+A proposal should be firm before submitting, meaning that the agreement of the chair and speakers has already been obtained.
 The site will direct you to provide the following (all character limits include spaces):

 - Contact information (institutions, emails, addresses) and COI disclosures for the chairs and speakers